 - Get the latest legislative developments regarding noncompete agreements and best practices from practitioners

-- Gain insight into judges’ approaches to the practical aspects of enforcing noncompetes
+- Gain insight into the practical aspects of enforcing noncompetes

 - Learn how to avoid potential ethical traps for the unwary in noncompete disputes, and earn up to 1 hour of Ethics credit

 Who Should Attend

-PLI’s Noncompetes and Restrictive Covenants 2020 is designed to help those responsible for assisting clients in drafting, negotiating, enforcing, and defending against noncompetes and other restrictive covenants.
-It will benefit in-house counsel, business and trade secrets litigation counsel, employment lawyers, human resources professionals, and other key strategic personnel.
+PLI’s Noncompetes and Restrictive Covenants 2021 is designed to help those responsible for assisting clients in drafting, negotiating, enforcing, and defending against noncompetes and other restrictive covenants.
+It will benefit in-house counsel, business and trade secrets litigation counsel, employment lawyers, human resources professionals, and other allied key strategic personnel.

 Program Level: Overview.